 Financial Instruments -- The company does not enter into financial instruments for speculative or trading purposes.
 The company records the net amount to be paid or received under interest rate protection agreements over the life of the agreement as a component of interest expense.
-Gains and losses related to forward foreign exchange and option contracts that qualify for hedge accounting treatment are deferred and offset against losses and gains when the underlying transaction occurs.
-Gains or losses at the time of maturity, termination, sale or repayment of a financial instrument contract designated as a hedge are included in earnings.
-Gains and losses related to qualifying hedges of firm commitments or anticipated transactions are deferred and are recognized in income or as adjustments of carrying amounts when the hedged transaction occurs.
+On forward foreign exchange and option contracts which specifically hedge an underlying transaction, gains or losses are deferred and are recorded when the underlying transaction occurs.
+While it is not the practice of the company to enter into contracts to hedge anticipatory transactions, any gains or losses on forward foreign exchange and option contracts that do not hedge a specific transaction are recognized currently.